Yiming0318/DataStrucAndComputerSys/MallocAndValgrind/README.md

-Who did you work with (if anyone)
-Myself

-How long did this take you?
-50 mins

-[Optional] What did you like about this lab?

-[Optional] What could be improved about this lab?

 Where's the error?
 For grades.c , the problem is that we did not free the memory after the program end.
 Thus, we should add free(p); after printf("\nAverage marks = %.2f\n", sum/n);